Trusted by 2,000+ businesses • 4.8★ rating

 Matching Queries to Results

-Once the search engine has processed the query, it matches the query to a list of relevant results.
-The search engine results page (SERP) displays the most relevant results at the top of the page.
 The search engine uses a variety of factors to determine the relevance of a webpage to a particular query, including the content of the webpage, the number and quality of links pointing to the webpage, and the overall popularity of the webpage.

 Query Language and Syntax